 The Nomination and Compensation Committee is charged with the responsibility of identifying qualified candidates for directorships, executive and advisor(s) to the Board and/or committees whose functions, responsibilities and authorities are directly given by the Board.
 The Committee ensures that only the most competent individuals, who can contribute to the institution and discharge their responsibilities in the interests of all shareholders, are appointed.
 The candidate shall be fit and proper for the office and shall be the best and most qualified candidate nominated for the office, taking into account the candidate's track record, age, experience, capabilities and other relevant factors.
 The Committee also ensures that the remuneration of directors is appropriate, with regard to their responsibilities and commitment.
 Directors who are assigned with extra work should receive additional compensation.
-In addition, the Committee reviews and recommends remuneration and benefit policy for the Board, advisors and TISCO Group's employees for annual remuneration review should be devised by the Committee, taking into account their responsibilities and risks as well as enhancement of long-term shareholder value.
+In addition, the Committee reviews and recommends remuneration and benefit policy for the Board, advisors and TISCO Group's employees with clear and transparent criteria.
+The performance assessment criteria for Board members and TISCO Group's employees for annual remuneration review should be devised by the Committee, taking into account their responsibilities and risks as well as enhancement of long-term shareholder value.
 Moreover, the Nomination and Compensation Committee is in charge of conducting performance assessments of TISCO's Group Chief Executive and presenting the result to the Board of Directors for approval, reviewing and approval of promotion, compensation and other benefits of TISCO's Group Chief Executive, including reviewing proposals on appointment, assessments, promotions, compensations and benefits of the members of the Management Committee and one further level down.